vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==
+= 2026-05-06 Version 5.3.4 =
+Notice added about the sale of Checkout to Kustom
 = 2026-05-04 Version 5.3.3 =
 Fix express heckout for woo versions less than 9.2.0 Vipps Checkout now in legacy mode and available only for existing installs